 Building for Equity: Field Resources

-Building for Equity serves arts, science, heritage, and historic preservation organizations seeking to build, remodel, and acquire spaces that house and facilitate their programs in King County as a benefit to the general public.
+Building for Equity serves organizations with a focus on arts, science, heritage, and historic preservation that seek to build, remodel, and acquire spaces that facilitate their programs in King County.

 We support organizations implementing their facilities projects in ways that contribute to racial equity and equitable development.
 No matter where you are in your process, we are here to help.
 Here, we’ve compiled an ongoing list of resources for Building for Equity applicants to help you achieve your facility project goals.